-Something I was thinking about this morning coincides with the Writing 101 prompt to write about a loss.
-I was thinking about my birth father and the loss of him, or rather, the absence of him, in my life.
+Something I was thinking about this morning coincides with the Writing 101 prompt to write about a loss: my birth father and the loss of him, or rather, the absence of him, in my life.
 I don’t know that I can say “loss,” ‘cause I don’t remember a time I “had” him.
 I’ve talked about him a bit before, and I’ve said that he’s abusive, but I haven’t gone into detail about what he did.

-Sometimes, I don’t even know if it’s abuse.
+Sometimes, I don’t even know if it’s abuse, and I usually developed excuses for him.
 He just didn’t want me.
 Most of my life he ignored me.
-(Who says he had to pay attention to you? ) Other times, I think I made it up, like maybe it wasn’t that bad.
+(The traitorous little thought pops up: Who says he had to pay attention to you? ) Sometimes, I think I made it up, like maybe it wasn’t that bad.
 He went to Sun Valley when I was in a coma.
 (So what?
 You don’t remember anyway.)
 Or that time I was almost kicked out of school because he stopped paying.
 (But you weren’t kicked out.)
 Or when I was kicked out of the hospital because of his actions.
 (But he got you into another one.)
-Finally, most of the time, I think I was responsible for it.
+Most of the time, I think I was responsible for it.
 The night someone he fucked over waved a gun in my face to threaten him.
 (That wouldn’t have happened if you weren’t walking by yourself at night.)

 He hasn’t spoken to me in 13 years and I don’t know what else I could do.

-To say that this “hurts” is a pale whisper compared to the canyon of ache I feel when I think about it.
+To say that this “hurts” is a pale whisper of a crack compared to the canyon of ache that lives in my core.

 So how to handle it?
 What if there might be ways to reframe what happened to remove some of the sting?

 16 thoughts on “Pale Whisper – The Loss Trilogy, Pt.
 1”